 When your activities and rewards are updated, be sure to let your ambassadors know what they can do to earn awesome rewards.

-If you’d like to see how easy it is to create activities and rewards for your ambassadors in BrandChamp, please connect with us to learn more.
+If you’d like to see how easy it is to create activities and rewards for your ambassadors in BrandChamp, please schedule a demo to learn more.